braintree/braintree-web-drop-in/DEVELOPMENT.md

 The [src/dropin-model.js](https://github.com/braintree/braintree-web-drop-in/blob/master/src/dropin-model.js) must be updated so that Drop-in can check if the payment option is available for the customer to use.

-Primarilly, the `isPaymentOptionEnabled` function must be adjusted to account for the new payment method.
+Primarily, the `isPaymentOptionEnabled` function must be adjusted to account for the new payment method.
 It checks if the merchant is enabled for the particular payment method in the Braintree gateway, if the merchant has configured Drop-in to enable the payemnt method, and any other requirements the payment method may have to be used in Drop-in.
 For instance, if FooPay can only be used if the `FooPay` global exists on the window, we would probably add code that looks like this to `isPaymentOptionEnabled`.

 ```javascript
 } else if (paymentOption === paymentOptionIDs.fooPay) {